TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 ```scratch
 set [my mesh] vertex draw ranges from [starts list v] to [ends list v] :: sensing
 ```
-Same as `vertex draw range` block, but for multiple ranges at once.
+Same as the `vertex draw range` block, but for multiple ranges at once.

 Useful for implementing culling, as it allows toggling visibility of different parts of the mesh, without the cost of doing multiple draw calls.